 Gives you the framework to communicate your business to others

-As much as we all like to think we can do everything on our own, you will eventually arrive at a point of needing to involve someone else.
-It could be a business partner, an investor, an assistant, etc. When that time comes, you need to be able to clearly and confidently communicate what you’re doing and where the business is headed.
+When that time comes, you need to be able to clearly and confidently communicate what you’re doing and where your business is headed.
 It wouldn’t make any sense to order an Uber and not tell the driver where to go, right?

-Not to mention that having an Airbnb business plan saves you time and money by not having to explain every nuance of the business to the person you’re bringing on board.
-Forward the document and let it speak for itself first before answering more in-depth questions.
+Not to mention that an Airbnb business plan saves you the headache of having to explain every nuance of the business to the person you’re bringing on board.
+Forward the document and let it speak for itself.

 Brainstorm a mission statement